Business - Associate in Business - Direct Transfer Agreement (BUCBUAA)

 Program and admissions requirements vary from college to college.
 Contact an advisor to create an educational plan tailored to transfer to the institution of your choice.

-Current Students: Please see your primary advisor to create an educational plan.
+If you are already registered for classes or a returning student, please see your primary advisor to create an educational plan.
 If you need assistance getting connected to the appropriate advisor, visit the Advising Center website.